eye-division/rosa-prod-site/_projects/green-fields-beyond.md

 highlight: false
 past: true
 description: >-
-  Green Fields Beyond was the highlight of Lincoln 16, a series of events looking back at Lincoln in World War One.

-  Working with over a hundred local performers, and professional producers and writers, Green Fields Beyond presented the story of the tank factories of Lincoln in World War One.
+  The highlight of Lincoln 16, a series of events looking back at Lincoln in World War One.
+Presented as a live professionally-led event in July 2016 and event  involving  hundreds of local performers.
+Green Fields Beyond presents the story of the tank factories of Lincoln in World War One.

   Produced in partnership with BBC Radio Lincolnshire and supported by Arts Council England
-project_date: 2016-07-14T00:00:00.000Z
+project_date: 2016-07-14 00:00:00
-project_to_date: 2016-07-15T00:00:00.000Z
+project_to_date: 2016-07-15 00:00:00
 main_image_path: /uploads/pctank16-0670.jpg
 video_embed: >-
   <iframe src="https://player.vimeo.com/video/174964631" width="640" height="360"